calebjmatthews/endless-desert/concept.md

     - God of detroying creation: wild, rebirth-from-death.
 Burying beetle that inters itself and is reborn from the tomb.
     - Understanding of Rhapsodic Auto-Exhumation
     - Trading partners: Tourmaline Jewelers, Sandstone Edificers, Wet-Wax Chandlers, Cochineal Scribes, and Keepers of the Hanging Gardens
+      - Tourmaline Jewelers are pretentious, but have keen eyes
+      - Sandstone Edificers are impressive engineers, practical and competent
+      - Wet-Wax Chandlers are mysterious, and have unexpected influence
+      - Cochineal Scribes are very learned in theory and languages, but vague
+      - Keepers of the Hanging Gardens are idealistic and concerned with the beauty of tradition and growing things
     - People: You (Gardens), Samannoud (Gardens), Kubra (Tourmaline), Najran (Tourmaline), Asyut (Sandstone)
   ### East
     - Salt flats?
 Large, extant China-inspired kingdom (Spring-Autumn Kingdom) with heavy bureaucracy and centers of learning.